 \subsubsection{Generic periodic orbit frameworks}

-Since our goal in the remainder of this paper will be to characterize the rigidity properties of periodic orbit frameworks based on their periodic orbit graphs, we need a notion of a generic configuration on the torus.
-Roughly speaking, this will be a configuration without any geometric degeneracies.
-In addition, since we will be building up larger frameworks from smaller ones, we need a notion of generic which will continue to be generic as we add edges and vertices.
+Since our goal in the remainder of this paper will be to characterize the rigidity of periodic orbit frameworks based on their periodic orbit graphs, we need a notion of a generic realization on the torus.

 Let $V$ be a finite set of vertices, and let $\p$ be a realization of these vertices on the $d$-dimensional unit torus $\Tor^2 = [0,1)^2$.
 Let $k \in \mathbb Z_+$ be given, and let $K$ be the set of all edges between pairs of vertices of $V$ with gains $\bm_e = (m_{e,1}, m_{e,2})$ where $|m_{e,i}| \leq k$ for $i=1, 2$.
 Then $K$ is the set of all edges with bounded gains.